LAST UPDATED ON July 5, 2023

 Pros:

-- Customer portals
+• Customer portals

-- Easy task management through kanban style boards
+• Easy ticket management through Kanbanstyle boards

-- Integrations to connect to other business tools
+• Integrations to connect to other business tools

 Cons:

-- Primarily meant for internal support
+• Primarily meant for internal support

-- Not the most user friendly for non-technical people
+• Not the most user-friendly for non-technical people

 Pricing:

-In order to do any job well, you need the right tools.
+To do any job well, you need the right tools.
 Every team will have different wants and needs, so once you have a solid grasp on what those are, try out a few options and talk with other stakeholders.

 Once you’ve done all your due diligence, compare each tool side by side to see what will truly work best for you and your team.
 Be curious, and stay open to different options.
 If you do, we’re sure you’ll find the right tool for your team.